Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Estimates of BEM and Kolmogorov Equation

-To derive the required regularity of the Kolmogorov equation \eqref{kol}, we impose the non-degeneracy hypothesis of $\sigma$ and assume that the coefficients of Eq. \eqref{sde} have continuous partial derivatives up to third order.
+To derive the required regularity of the Kolmogorov equation \eqref{kol}, we impose the non-degeneracy hypothesis of $\sigma$ and assume that the coefficients of Eq. \eqref{sde} have continuous partial derivatives up to third order, which grow polynomially.